Hamburg Greeters guided tour to Elbphilharmonie

 Why then “Plaza”?

-The Elbphilharmonie Plaza- located between the old “Kaispeicher A” and the glass new building of the Elbphilharmonie erected on it – is a public space wher visitors are invited to meet.
+The Elbphilharmonie Plaza- located between the old “Kaispeicher A” and the glass new building of the Elbphilharmonie erected on it – is a public, to the meeting inviting place.
 From the inner plaza, stairways lead to the small and large concert halls of the Elbphilharmonie.
 Also to be found: the hotel “The Westin Hamburg”, the info store of the Elbphilharmonie and the snack bar “Deck & Deli”.

 On both sides of the plaza – facing the water and the city center – eight-meter-high passageways open up to the outdoor plaza.
 It allows a complete tour around the Elbphilharmonie.